software-development-project-1/project-template/README.md

 ## Architecture:
 **1. Backend:**

-  The backend component is responsible for handling business logic, data processing, and communication with the database.
+  The Backend component is responsible for handling business logic, data processing, and communication with the database.
   It provides RESTful APIs for frontend interactions, allowing users to create, retrieve, update, and delete quizzes and questions.

    **Key responsibilities:**